shakeelansari63/cowin-slots/README.md

 # CoWin Slots Finder

-This app uses Piblic API Provided by API Setu to search for Vaccine slots in India.
+This app uses Public API Provided by API Setu to search for Vaccine slots in India.

 ## Url